JinFrx/simple-3d-visualizer/README.md

 Three materials are available:

 - Micro-facets : *Cook-Torrance* algorithm (*Beckmann* normal distribution and *Torrance-Sparrow GAF*)
-- Pure specular (mirror effect)
+- Pure specular (mirror effect) with contribution of the cubemap
-- Partial refraction via *Fresnel* and environment map (transparency effect)
+- Partial refraction (transparency effect) via *Fresnel* and the cubemap

 This program is compatible with Mozilla Firefox browser.
 You may need to enable hard disk research for JavaScript files through Firefox options if you are not able to visualize anything.